myzlab/k-search-v2-docs/docs/select-statement/select/introduction.md

 ## 8. `CASE` conditional expression

 The SQL `CASE` expression is a generic conditional expression, similar to if/else statements in other programming languages.
-To get started with the implementation of a `CASE` conditional expression, we need to import the static functions as follows:
+To get started with the implementation of a `CASE` conditional expression, you need to import the static functions as follows:

 ```java
 import static com.myzlab.k.KFunction.*;